percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 while VirtualBox is a good choice to experiment with PMM at a smaller scale on a local machine.

+.. note:: The virtual machine used for the appliance runs CentOS 7.

 Running in VMware Workstation Player
 ====================================